HeGaofeng/malicious-TLS-detection-by-ML/README.md

 # Introduction

 Detect malicious TLS flows by Machine Learning.
+The code is modified from [here](https://github.com/Abonnen/Malicious_TLS_Detection).

 # How to use